rra/docknot/README.md

     ./Build test --test_files <path-to-test>
 ```

-IPC::System::Simple is required to run the test suite.
-The following
+Capture::Tiny and File::Copy::Recursive are required to run the test
-additional Perl modules will be used by the test suite if present:
+suite.
+The following additional Perl modules will be used by the test
+suite if present:

 * Devel::Cover
 * Test::MinimumVersion